Campbell County History

 Farmers, ranchers, and their families began to occupy as much land as they could to begin their lives and businesses on the high plains.
 The Homestead Act of 1862 allowed each citizen (the age of 21 or head of household) to file for as many as 160 acres of "unappropriated public lands."
 Later acts expanded the number of acres and the types of land that could be filed for.

 Small communities began to pop up all of the area.
 In the north there was Bertha, Rockypoint, Recluse, Weston, Spotted Horse, Adon, Morse, Wildcat, Lonepine, Echeta, Oriva, and Rozet.
 The south had communities named Savageton, Wright, Cklarkelen, Cactus, Teckla, Hilight, Hidivide, Lawver, Maysdorf, Piney, and Dillinger among others.

 Campbell County, 1911:

 Campbell County was created by law in 1911 out of the western halves of Crook and Weston Counties.
-Gillette resident and state legislator Harry J. Chassell introduced the bill that created Campbell County which is named after both John A. Campbell, the first governor of the territory of Wyoming, and Robert Campbell who was with an early expedition to this part of Wyoming from 1825 to 1835.
-An election was held and Gillette was chosen to be the county seat.
+Gillette resident and state legislator Harry J. Chassell (pictured at left) introduced the bill that created Campbell County which is named after both John A. Campbell, the first governor of the territory of Wyoming, and Robert Campbell who was with an early expedition to this part of Wyoming from 1825 to 1835 and one of the founders of Fort Laramie.
+An election was held and Gillette was chosen to be the county seat with a total of 381 votes.
+Rozet received 15 votes, and the small communities of Bertha and Morse each received one vote.
 Campbell County officially organized in 1913.